Andriy Shevchenko: International career

-During qualification for the 1998 World Cup, Shevchenko scored three times as Ukraine finished second in Group G to earn a place in the play-offs.
-Ukraine were knocked out 3–1 on aggregate by Croatia, the team who would go on to finish third in the finals, with Shevchenko scoring Ukraine's goal in the home leg.

-Ukraine performed similarly impressively in UEFA Euro 2000 qualifying, again making the play-offs after finishing one point behind World Champions France in Group 4.
-However, the team again failed at the play-off stage, losing to underdogs Slovenia.
-Overall, Shevchenko scored four times for Ukraine during their Euro 2000 qualifying campaign.

-In March 2000, Dynamo manager Valeri Lobanovsky became Ukraine's coach, with the aim to qualify for the 2002 World Cup finals.
-Shevchenko scored ten goals in the qualifiers, but Ukraine again failed to qualify after losing a play-off, this time against Germany.
-He then scored a total of three goals in Ukraine's Euro 2004 qualifying round, but the team failed to qualify for the play-offs, finishing below Greece and Spain in third place in Group 6.

 Shevchenko scored six goals in qualifying for the 2006 World Cup, to take his country to its first ever major tournament.
 He captained the team at the finals and scored in Ukraine's first ever World Cup win, a 4–0 defeat of Saudi Arabia.
 He then scored the winning goal from a penalty kick as Ukraine beat Tunisia 1–0 to qualify for the second round where, despite Shevchenko failing with their first kick, Ukraine knocked out Switzerland on penalties.
 Ukraine were then beaten 3–0 by eventual champions Italy at the quarter-final stage.

-After only playing two games for Milan in the 2008–09 season, Shevcehnko was still the first choice for Ukraine, and he scored an equaliser in an 2010 World Cup qualifying match against England at Wembley Stadium.
-Ukraine, however, went on to lose the game 2–1 after his former Chelsea teammate John Terry scored from a free kick delivered by David Beckham.

 In a 21 December 2009 interview with UEFA, Shevchenko declared that he was keen to play in his home country at Euro 2012.
 "After a disappointing 2010 World Cup qualifying campaign, that is my new challenge, or even dream.
 I will do everything to achieve that."
 In May 2012, Shevchenko was named in the Ukrainian squad for Euro 2012.
 In Ukraine's opening game, Shevchenko scored two headers to beat Sweden 2–1 in Group D. After his country was eliminated from the group, Shevchenko announced he would retire from international football, having been Ukraine's youngest and oldest goalscorer and record marksman with 48 goals in 111 appearances.